Career and College Advisor Notes for February 2025

 Upcoming Field Trips!

 Wednesday, Oct.
-18 - Okanogan County Career Expo (during the school day, 8:30am-1:00pm, all CLIMBS students in grades 9-12 will attend)
+23 - Okanogan County Career Expo (during the school day, 8:30am-1:00pm, all AVID CLIMBS students in grades 9, 10, and 12 will attend).

-Two Important Scholarship Opportunities
+Two Important Scholarship Opportunities (also posted on Scholarships 2025 Google Classroom)

 Leadership 1000 - Application Due November 30

 Seniors, if you're considering attending a 2- or 4-year college or university in Washington state and meet the income eligibility guidelines, apply for the Leadership 1000 scholarship.
 The award is $5,000 per year and it's renewable for 4 years ($20,000 total).
 The application does include several short essays, but all students who meet the income criteria are encouraged to apply—it's worth your effort!
-A guide to the application process is attached, and there is an optional webinar on Nov.
-8 from 6-7pm to help students navigate the process.

 Hagan Scholarship - Application Due December 1